Supporting others and their mental health and wellbeing

 Supporting teens and young adults

-Our young people have faced unique challenges throughout the COVID-19 pandemic, particularly in relation to their education, friendships and jobs.
-Feeling overwhelmed and stressed are very common responses to the ongoing change and uncertainty they are experiencing.
+Our young people are facing unique challenges with the COVID-19 pandemic, particularly around their education, friendships, and jobs.
+Feeling overwhelmed or stressed is a common response to the ongoing change and uncertainty they are experiencing.

 As a parent or carer, there are ways you can support your teen or young adult through these challenging times.